 A general data questionnaire was designed by the researcher, to collect information on age, sex, educational background, and whether the survey respondent was a class leader.
 Before the investigation, the research purpose was explained to the participants, consent was obtained, and informed consent forms were signed.

 Clinical sense of belonging: We used a clinical belongingness scale to evaluate the level of clinical belonging in nursing interns which was developed by Levett-Jones et al[7].
-The Chinese version was revised by Wang Huiping et al[8] and has good reliability and validity, Cronbach's α coefficient was 0.889, and the retest reliability was 0.870.
+The Chinese version was revised by Wang et al[8] and has good reliability and validity, Cronbach's α coefficient was 0.889, and the retest reliability was 0.870.
 The scale contains 26 items in three dimensions, including self-esteem, communication, and effectiveness.
 A 5-point Likert scale was adopted, with the total score ranging from 26 to 130 points.
 The higher the score, the higher the level of clinical belonging.

 Nursing information ability self-rating scale: This scale was used to assess the nursing information competence level of nurses.
-The Chinese version was translated and revised by Yu Zijuan et al[9].
+The Chinese version was translated and revised by Yu et al[9].
 The scale includes five dimensions (28 items): basic computer knowledge and skills, clinical information role, application ability of computer skills, nursing information attitude, and wireless device skills.
 A five-level scale was used, and higher total scores indicated stronger nursing information ability.
 The scale’s Cronbach's α coefficient was 0.931 and the retest reliability was 0.881.

 Nursing students’ professional identity questionnaire: This tool was used to evaluate the professional identity level of nursing interns[10].
 The questionnaire includes 17 items in five dimensions: occupational self-concept, retention benefit and turnover risk, social comparison and self-reflection, autonomy of career choice, and social persuasion.
 The total score ranges from 17 to 85 points.
 The higher the score, the higher the sense of professional identity.
 Cronbach's ɑ coefficient of this questionnaire in this study was 0.858 with a half reliability of 0.850.